skyfielders/python-skyfield/skyfield/documentation/api-topos.rst

    .. attribute:: center

       The integer 399,
-      which identifies this topocentric position’s vector
+      which identifies this position as geocentric:
-      as having its origin at the center of the Earth.
+      its |xyz| coordinates are measured from the Earth’s center.

    .. method:: at(t)